freqtrade/freqtrade/docs/data-download.md

 ```

 !!!
+Tip "Downloading all data for one quote currency"
+    Often, you'll want to download data for all pairs of a specific quote-currency.
+In such cases, you can use the following shorthand:
+    `freqtrade download-data --exchange binance --pairs .*/USDT <...>`.
+The provided "pairs" string will be expanded to contain all active pairs on the exchange.
+    To also download data for inactive (delisted) pairs, add `--include-inactive-pairs` to the command.

+!!!
 Note "Startup period"
     `download-data` is a strategy-independent command.
 The idea is to download a big chunk of data once, and then iteratively increase the amount of data stored.